astropy/conda-channel-astropy/README.md

 ## Updating an existing package to a new version

 Update the package on conda-forge.
 Once a day a cron job is run to copy packages over to this channel.
-If an immediate copy is needed, push an empty commit to master.
+If an immediate copy is needed, push an empty commit to main.

 ## Adding a new package